vaidehijoshi/basecs-series/README.md

 # The basecs series
 __A compiled, chronological list of content from the [basecs series](https://medium.com/basecs).__

 This series builds upon itself.
-It is recommended to read the content in order if you are new to computer science!🙂
+It is recommended to read the content in order if you are new to computer science! 🙂 The basecs series was created with 💛 in 2017 by [Vaidehi](https://twitter.com/vaidehijoshi).

 ### January
 - [Bits, Bytes, Building With Binary](https://medium.com/basecs/bits-bytes-building-with-binary-13cb4289aafa)